The Stringy Origins of Galileons and their Novel Limit: Galileons from Strings

 Before moving on, note that we can in principle compactify to lower dimensional actions, however, we might not always be able to move to the Einstein frame.
 For example, when $p=2,n=7$, leading to a $2+1$-dimensional Horndeski theory, we have an Einstein frame for irrational values of $\alpha$ and $\beta$, namely, \beq (\alpha_{+},\beta_{+})=\left(\frac{1}{8}(1+\sqrt{21})\,,\,\frac{1}{56}(7-\sqrt{21})\right)\;,\quad (\alpha_{-},\beta_{-})=\left(\frac{1}{8}(1-\sqrt{21})\,,\,\frac{1}{56}(7+\sqrt{21})\right)\;.\eeq We thus again have two actions in Einstein frame with the following coefficients: \beq

-\eeq Thus, it is possible to embed a $2+1$-dimensional Horndeski theory in string theory, where the Gauss-Bonnet contribution non-trivially effects the dynamics of the low dimensional theory, and can be put in Einstein frame.
+\eeq Thus, it is possible to embed a $2+1$-dimensional Horndeski theory in string theory, where the Gauss-Bonnet contribution non-trivially effects the dynamics of the low dimensional theory, and can be put in Einstein frame.\footnote{Note that in $2+1$-dimensions the Gauss-Bonnet term reduces to $\mathcal{L}_{\text{GB}}=4R^{2}$.}

 Alternatively, however, if we were to try to compactify further to a $1+1$-dimensional scalar-theory of gravity, the condition (\ref{einframecond}) cannot be satisfied, such that an Einstein frame does not exist.
 This is not so surprising as generally $1+1$ dilaton theories of gravity do not have an Einstein frame.
 Two-dimensional dilaton theories of gravity will nonetheless exist in other frames.
-For example, when we impose $\alpha=-\frac{1}{32}$, $\beta=-\frac{1}{8}$, we have an $\alpha'$-corrected Callan-Giddings-Harvey-Strominger (CGHS)-like model\footnote{Notably we have not included the $e^{-2\phi}4\lambda^{2}$ contribution or the minimally coupled matter action.} \cite{Callan:1992rs}: \beq
+For example, when we impose $\alpha=-\frac{1}{32}$, $\beta=-\frac{1}{8}$, we have an $\alpha'$-corrected Callan-Giddings-Harvey-Strominger (CGHS)-like model\footnote{Notably we have not included the `charge' $4\lambda^{2}$ coming from the KK reduction of the charged black hole system.} \cite{Callan:1992rs}: \beq

-\eeq We see that even in $1+1$-dimensions the Gauss-Bonnet contribution will have non-trivial effects on the spacetime dynamics.